aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`../robustse`                 Computes the Huber-White heteroscedastic robust standard errors.
 The procedure uses the "sandwich" variance-covariance estimator with a small sample correction of :math:`(n)/(n-1)`.
 :doc:`../stdc`                     Computes standard deviation of the columns of a matrix.
 :doc:`../toeplitz`                 Computes Toeplitz matrix from column vector.
-:doc:`../varcovm`                  Computes the population variance-covariance matrix from a moment matrix.
-:doc:`../varcovms`                 Computes a sample variance-covariance matrix from a moment matrix.
-:doc:`../varcovx`                  Computes the population variance-covariance matrix from a data matrix.
-:doc:`../varcovxs`                 Computes a sample variance-covariance matrix from a data matrix.
 :doc:`../varmall`                  Computes the log-likelihood of a Vector ARMA model.
 :doc:`../varmares`                 Computes the residuals of a Vector ARMA model.
-:doc:`../vcmvcx`                   Computes a variance-covariance matrix from a matrix :math:`x` or a moment matrix, :math:`x'x`.
+:doc:`../vcmvcx`                   Computes an unbiased estimate of a variance-covariance matrix from a matrix :math:`x` or a moment matrix, :math:`x'x`.
 ===========================       ===========================================